 - Frequently groom pets to reduce shed hair

 Air purifiers can be highly beneficial if truly needed.
 However, there are many myths about these devices.
 These cause a lot of misconceptions and false expectations for people new to air purifiers.

 This is one of the biggest myths about air purifiers.
 Many new buyers think that air purifiers will reduce the need to clean as often.
 However, this is not entirely true.

-Air purifiers will remove dust and other particles from the air, but they will not remove dust or dirt from surfaces.
-It’s important to keep up your regular cleaning regime to assist the purifier and create a healthy home environment.
+Air purifiers will remove dust and other particles from the air but will not remove dust or dirt from surfaces.
+Maintaining your regular cleaning regime to assist the purifier and create a healthy home environment is important.